 Option 1 – Add inventory records individually

-Go to Manage Inventory > Inventory page, click on the Add Manually button.
-Fill in the form on the new page.
+Go to the Manage Inventory > Inventory page, then click on the Add New Records button > Add A Single Record.
+Fill in the form on the new page that follows.

 To edit the record, find it on the table, then go to Actions > Edit.